What’s The Ideal Crate Size For My Growing Puppy?

 Never use the crate as a form of punishment.
 The crate should always be associated with positive experiences and a safe haven for your puppy.
 Using it as a punishment can create fear or anxiety, making it counterproductive to the crate training process.

-Neglecting Proper Exercise and Interaction
+Neglecting Proper and Interaction

 Alternative Options for a Growing Puppy